aloiscochard/scala-style/method_invocation/arity0/suffix_notation.rst

 (incorrectly) attempt to incorporate the contents of the following line into the suffix invocation::

+    def function: String = {
       names toList
-    val answer = 42        // will not compile!
+      "foo"        // will not compile!
+    }

 This style should only be used on methods with no side-effects, preferably ones which were declared without parentheses (see above).
 The most common acceptable case for this syntax is as the last operation in a chain of infix method calls::